Transgenerational trauma: Transmission

-The famous study of Harlow's monkeys also revealed that the adversity of a maternal variable which would create stress in the individual was also witnessed in their offspring although not having experienced the adversity.
-One last study displayed that if children were exposed to high postnatal maternal licking/grooming and arched-back nursing then they were likely to do the same to their offspring.
-Vice versa, if children experienced low LG-ABN mothers, then they were likely to provide the same to their offspring.
-Consequently, this causes a decrease in serotonin and expression, and an increase in methylation.
-Ultimately, a more stressed pup is created, causing this phenotype to be passed on through experience and genes.

-Theses studies allude to the fact that oftentimes adversity, especially early on and for longer periods of time, can impact development in individuals and their offspring.

 The oppression that black people experienced through slavery and racism has a psychological impact on how they view achievement.
-In terms of the social aspects of this, seem to make it difficult for black people to surpass a certain SES threshold, to escape a certain neighborhood, to move beyond a certain lifestyle or status.
+In terms of the social aspects, that seems to make it difficult for black people to surpass a certain socioeconomic status threshold, escape a certain neighborhood, or move beyond a certain lifestyle or status.

-For Native Americans, past government policy and internal displacements are theorized to have an effect generations later.
+For Native Americans, past government policy and internal displacements are theorized to have an effect even generations later.
 The social enforcement of their ostracization causes them to be generally removed from society, to be powerless and uninvited in government, and to be left to fend for themselves.
-The transgenerational transmission of colonial trauma is also considered a contributing factor in the high rates of mental health difficulties Canadian Indigenous communities experience.
-Displacement and maltreatment during colonization had led to negative effects in the children of Indigenous peoples who survived such experiences.
+The transgenerational transmission of colonial trauma is also considered a contributing factor in the high rates of mental health difficulties that Native Canadian communities experience.
+Displacement and maltreatment during colonization had led to negative effects in the children of those who survived such experiences.
 This is passed down generationally via ongoing social marginalization and lateral violence.
-The loss of Indigenous cultures and resulting lack of community cohesion poses a further challenge for Indigenous groups in resolving transgenerational trauma.
+The loss of cultures and resulting lack of community cohesion poses a further challenge for groups in resolving transgenerational trauma.

+The fetal environment is influenced by the maternal diet.
+This environmental history can cause the fetal developmental response to change to produce a metabolic phenotype that suits the anticipated environment.

+It has been suggested that a mother's mood may influence the fetus, though studies on this have mixed results.
+It is unclear whether any of the effects persist after birth.